-The subfund promotes E, S, and G characteristics by investing in equities of eurozone countries through a selection of corporate securities chosen for their financial qualities and their good environmental, social, and governance practices according to a best-in-class approach.
+measure how the environmental or social characteristics promoted by the financial product are attained.
+The subfund promotes E, S, and G characteristics by investing in international equity markets by selecting corporate securities chosen for their financial qualities and their good environmental, social, and governance practices according to a best-in-class approach.
 This approach consists of selecting the best companies in each sector based on environmental, social, and governance criteria.
-For each ESG pillar, several criteria are used, including CO2 emissions for the E pillar, the management of staff for the S pillar, and the level of independence of directors for the G pillar.
+For each ESG pillar, several criteria are used, including CO2 emissions for the E pillar, the remuneration and training policy for the S pillar, and the management and shareholder representation structure for the G pillar.

 In addition, the subfund will:

-- Exclude issuers that have one or more confirmed breaches or at least two presumed breaches of one of the ten principles of the United Nations Global Compact or of the OECD Guidelines for Multinational Enterprises.
+- Exclude issuers in violation of one or more of the 10 principles of the United Nations Global Compact (or at least two alleged violations) and the OECD Guidelines for Multinational Enterprises.